lukecampbell/module9/body/4-conclusion.md

 > Computer System Notice
 >
-> You are accessing a corpirate computer information system (IS) that is provided for
+> You are accessing a corporate computer information system (IS) that is provided for
 > business use only.
 >
 > By using this computer system, which includes any attached device, you consent to the